imhmede/imhmede.github.io/index.md

 ## Recent News

 ### May 2025
-> **Enhancing Student Learning through Automated Feedback in Coding Assignments**
+> **Enhancing Student Learning through Automated Feedback in Coding Assignments.**
+> Essa Imhmed, John Doe, Jane Smith.
 >
-> Authors: Essa Imhmed, John Doe, Jane Smith
->
-> Conference: 2025 IEEE Frontiers in Education (FIE) Conference
+> Status: Accepted for Presentation at 2025 IEEE Frontiers in Education (FIE) Conference.
->
-> Location: Atlanta, GA, USA
+> Atlanta, GA, USA
->
-> Status: Accepted for Presentation

 <!-- > This is a blockquote following a header.
 >